 This category is the most relevant to the Group.
-The Group measures financial assets at
+The Group measures financial assets at amortized cost if both of the following conditions are met:

 - The financial asset is held within a business model with the objective to hold financial assets in order to collect contractual cash flows; and - The contractual terms of the financial asset give rise on specified dates to cash flows that are solely payments of principal and interest on the principal amount outstanding.